MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 <!-- ====================================================================== -->
 ## The Composited Layers tab

-In the Composited Layers view, the 3D canvas displays the rendered webpage, including colors and images.
+In the Composited Layers view, the 3D canvas displays the list of layers created by the browser rendering engine for the webpage.

+Use the Composited Layers view to analyze how many layers are created by your CSS code, how big they are, and how often they change.

 On the 3D canvas on the right, select an element of the webpage.
 In the **Composited Layers** tab, the layers tree expands automatically, and the **Details** tab below the layers tree shows information about the selected layer.